To download the parent handbook as a PDF document, please click here.

 If you have any questions about this information, please feel free to speak with any or all of your child’s teachers.

-Durango Montessori, founded in 2005, operates as a non-religious, independent elementary school serving children in 1st through 5th grades.
+Durango Montessori, founded in 2005, operates as a non-religious, independent elementary school serving children in K through 5th grades.
 Our goal is to encourage the emotional, physical and intellectual development of each child through individualized learning opportunities based in the Montessori philosophy of education.
-All of our teachers are nationally certified Montessori teachers and/or state certified teachers who are experienced in using the Montessori philosophy as well as other practices to teach a solid program of math, language, science and cultural curricula.
+Classrooms have nationally certified Montessori teachers and/or state certified teachers who are experienced in using the Montessori philosophy as well as other practices to teach a solid program of math, language, science and cultural curricula.

 Durango Montessori is a not-for-profit entity governed by a board of directors.
 Officers are chosen for various reasons, because of their professional relationships in the Durango community.
-The officers may or may not have experience in school-related topics.
-The officers are volunteers.
+The officers are volunteers and may or may not have experience in school-related topics.
 The directors of the school are not board members.